ANSSI-FR/MLA/CRYPTO.md

 - AEAD: AES-256-GCM
 - KEM: Hybrid KEM, a custom KEM described later in this document

 Thus, only one cryptography suite is available for now.
-Therefore, MLA lacks cryptography agility which is an encouraged property regarding post-quantum cryptography by ANSSI [^pqcanssi].
-However, HPKE improves this aspect of MLA [^issuehpke].
+If this setting ends up broken by cryptanalysis, we will move users onward to the next MLA version, using appropriate cryptography, satisfying cryptography agility which is an encouraged property regarding post-quantum cryptography by ANSSI [^frsuggest].
+Moreover, HPKE improves this aspect of MLA [^hpke].

 Full details are available below.